-- Probably during the late Pleistocene or at the beginning of the Holocene, and because of a fault along the Andean piedmont (Dumont, 1996), the River Beni shifted and occupied the valleys where, later, the lakes Rogaguado and Ginebra formed (Fig. 12b).
-Interestingly, the western border of the Transitional Zone coincides with the north-south oriented fault thought to have caused the migration of the deflection point of the Beni - River, suggesting that the uplift of the Transitional Zone controlled the evolution of the Beni River.
+mont (Dumont, 1996), the River Beni shifted and occupied the valleys where, later, the lakes Rogaguado and Ginebra formed (Fig. 12b).
+Interestingly, the western border of the transitional zone coincides with the north-south oriented fault thought to have caused the migration of the deflection point of the Beni River, suggesting that the uplift of the transitional zone controlled the evolution of the Beni River.
 The same event also reduced the slope of the Maniqui River, inducing the formation of the Maniqui interior delta shown in Fig. 3d.
 During this time, the Beni River, and probably also the other rivers, was incising the northern LM in relatively deep valleys, also inducing erosion of the lateral valleys.
-Paleoecological records in- - dicate that during the last glacial period (45.0-12.2 kyr BP) the climate in the LM was much drier than during the Holocene (Burbridge et al., 2004; Whitney et al., 2011).
-The first uplifting event that can be deduced from the geomorphological evidence happened north of 12.5° S and could be related to the formation of the knickpoint at Guarayamerín (Fig. 5).
-This uplift caused the backward sedimentation of the Beni River that, damming - its lateral valleys, formed the lakes Aguas Claras and Largo.
+Stratigraphic cores of these structures would allow us to date the underlying palaeosols and the time of the formation of both the Maniqui Delta and the Beni crevasse, allowing us to test whether or not their formation followed neotectonic uplifts.
+Palaeo-ecological records indicate that during the last glacial period (45.0-12.2 kyr BP) the climate in the LM was much drier than during the Holocene (Burbridge et al., 2004; Whitney et al., 2011).
+The first uplifting event that can be deduced from the geomorphological evidence happened north of 12.5° S and could be related to the formation of the knickpoint at Guayaramerín (Fig. 5).
+This uplift caused the backward sedimentation of the Beni River that, damming its lateral valleys, formed the lakes Agua Clara and Largo.
 This event could also be responsible for the formation of Lake Oceano and the other small ria lakes on the eastern margin of the Mamoré River (Fig. 12b).
+Further cores from lakes Largo, Agua Clara, Oceano and Ginebra are needed in order to date the beginning of the lacustrine sedimentation in these lakes and establish a more reliable chronology of the uplift events.